mroman42/interludio/README.md

 To get the sound working, **qsynth** has to be connected to the *MIDI Through* output in the JACK server.
 This can be done in the *connections tab* of the *JACK Audio Connection Kit*.

+When the music finishes, the output is written into `main.midi`.
+If the above does not work, the music can be listen in this file with a music player supporting MIDI.